 “The station and staff have performed error-free, with no safety or human performance issues,” he said.
 “The attitude of the people around the plant continues to be very engaged.
 They are doing their jobs very well and continue to identify the issues we want them to be identifying.
-In that regard, it is similar to a refueling outage.
-The teamwork between the Outage Control Center and the people in the crafts has remained good, and everyone is doing their work efficiently and safely.”
+In that regard, it is similar to a refueling outage.”

 Safety of the workers and community remains the highest priority for the crew at FCS.

-A number of intricate tasks have been completed, such as work done on the power-operated relief valve, with more such tasks to come.
+A number of intricate tasks are complete, such as work done on the power-operated relief valve.

 Defueling is set to begin Nov.
 5, and will involve removing the reactor vessel head to remove the fuel for transfer to the spent fuel pool, where it will sit for five years.

-After five years, that spent fuel will be stored on-site in concrete casks in an area west of the containment building.
-The storage area sits at a higher elevation – 1,011 feet above sea level – than does the containment building.
+After five years, that spent fuel will be stored on-site in concrete casks.
+The storage area sits at a higher elevation – 1,011 feet above sea level – than the containment building.

-Another important safety measure to note is that the groundwater wells around the plant will continue to be monitored just as they always have.
-Those wells have been checked for radiation and contamination around the site since before the plant went online, and will continue to be checked on a quarterly and, for some of the wells, monthly basis.
+Another important safety measure to note is the continued monitoring of the groundwater wells around the plant.
+OPPD has checked those wells for radiation and contamination since before the plant went online.
+OPPD will continue to check them on a quarterly and, for some of the wells, monthly basis.